pgorod/PowerTable/README.md

 ### Permission issues
 - Check that usernames in `editable` match your Home Assistant users
 - Username comparison is case-sensitive
+- Use Developer Tools → States to verify current user

 ### Data source not syncing
 - Verify `data_source.entity_id` exists